-- Add icons that link to your social media pages
+- Add icons that link to your social channels

-- The ability to pull content from your social media page — such as “Instagram Post of the day” — into your website.
+- The ability to pull content from your social media page — such as “Instagram Post of the day” — onto your website.

 - The ability to post content straight from your website onto your social media pages.

 Web design plays a major role in building a website.
 If you don’t want your website looking unprofessional or uninviting, you need to use the right templates and put in the right images.